-In praise of disco on the anniversary of the notorious disco demolition day.
+In praise of disco on the anniversary of the notorious Disco Demolition Day.

-July 12th, was the 30th anniversary of disco Demolition Day, a day when radio host Steve Dahl declared a cultural war on the aforementioned music by blowing up stacks of records in Comiskey Park in Chicago.
-It's now generally accepted that the seething crowds were at least partially motivated by the subcultural and multicultural context of disco's reign, seeing the gay, black, latino, and women-friendly movement as an affront to the ordained thrown of rock, which was at this point mainly a chauvinist enterprise.
+12 July 2009 was the 30th anniversary of Disco Demolition Day, a day when radio host Steve Dahl declared a cultural war on the aforementioned music by blowing up stacks of records in Comiskey Park in Chicago.
+It's now generally accepted that the seething crowds were at least partially motivated by the subcultural and multicultural context of disco's reign, seeing the gay, black, latino, and women-friendly movement as an affront to the ordained throne of rock, which is at this point mainly a chauvinist enterprise.

 While disco may have become a dirty word in mainstream culture after scores of alpha males began parading around in "Disco Sucks" and "Death Before Disco" T-shirts and the clubs began collapsing from the white lines snorted across broken mirror tables, disco continued to expand exponentially.
 Indeed, years later, the explosion in Comsikey Park seems to have scattered disco's ashes across the globe, where it has manifested in myriad different vital forms.
 Ironically enough, the two teams playing that night, Detroit and Chicago, became the epicenters of disco's revitalization in both house and techno music.

 Below is a smattering of disco from its heyday through the present.
 It is by no means a complete representation, but hopefully you will agree that this is dynamic and exciting music, whose shelf-life has already far surpassed many of the rock dinosaurs being defended at the time of the disco demolition.